CS2103AUG2016-W15-C1/TaskRuby/docs/DeveloperGuide.md

 ### Managing Dependencies

 A project often depends on third-party libraries.
-For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+For example, TaskRuby depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these *dependencies* can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is